netsec-ethz/bootstrapper/README.md

 In order to build the bootstrapper debian package, we use Bazel.
 The service files are in the `./res/packaging/debian/` directory.
-You can install Bazel by following the instructions at https://docs.bazel.build/versions/master/install-ubuntu.html You can then build the package by running `bazel build //:scion-bootstrapper-deb`.
+You can install Bazel by following the instructions at https://docs.bazel.build/versions/master/install-ubuntu.html You can then build the package by running `make package_deb`.
 When contributing, please run `make all` in order to make sure that all targets build and to run the linter.

 Experimental availability is also provided for macOS and Windows.
 Run `make darwin` or `make windows` to build a